-According to DLSE, most of the concrete work was done by workers classified by Simmons as Laborer, when based on the work performed and the applicable prevailing wage rate determination, they should have been classified as Cement Masons.
-The original Assessment identifies 22 Cement Masons and two Operating Engineers working on the Project for 206 days during the period from June 17, 2013, through January 9, 2014.
-The applicable prevailing wage rate determination for Cement Mason is NC-23-203-1-2013-1 (Cement Mason PWD).
-This rate determination specifies that Cement Mason is an apprenticeable craft.
-The scope of work for the Cement Mason PWD specifies that the work of a Cement Mason includes building construction generally, and more specifically, setting screeds including curb forms, application of curing compounds, and patching or sacking, among other duties.
-(DLSE Exhibit No. 11.)
-According to Rivera's testimony, the tasks performed by Simmons workers, such as finishing concrete, pouring concrete, and setting forms, constituted work properly falling under the Cement Mason PWD, with the exception of work done by the two Operating Engineers.
+According to DLSE, most of the concrete work was done by workers classified by Simmons as Laborers.
+DLSE's audit found that given the work performed and the applicable prevailing wage rate determination, the workers properly should have been classified as Cement Masons.
+The Assessment identifies 36 Cement Masons and two Operating Engineers working on the Project for 330 days during the period from April 14, 2013, through March 9, 2014.

+The applicable prevailing wage rate determination for Cement Mason was NC-23-203-1-2012 -1 (Cement Mason PWD).
+This rate determination specified that Cement Mason was an apprenticeable craft.
+The scope of work for the Cement Mason PWD specified that the work of a Cement Mason includes building construction generally, and more specifically, setting screeds including curb forms, application of curing compounds, and patching or sacking, among other duties.
+According to the Subcontract, the tasks performed by Simmons workers included "... all site and building cast-in-place concrete[,]...engineering and bracing, [and] sack and patching of panels...."
+(DLSE Exhibit No. 9.)

-Ancheta testified at the Hearing that Simmons used the Southern California Prevailing Wage Determination for Laborers (SC-23-102-2-2012-1) (Laborer PWD) even though the Project was located in Tulare County.
-The Laborer PWD gives a list of counties covered, but Tulare County is not included.
-(Simmons Exhibits C, D.)
+Ancheta testified at the Hearing that Simmons used the Southern California Prevailing Wage Determination for Laborers (SC-23-102-2-2012-1), even though the Project was located in Fresno County.
+The Southern California Laborer PWD includes a list of counties covered; Fresno County is not included.
+(Simmons Exhibits C, D.)3